UOA-SE325-SOLUTIONS/se325-examples/README.md

 - *[Example 04](./example-04-soap)*: Contains a simple "hello world" SOAP service written in Java.

 - *[Example 05](./example-05-jax-rs)*: Contains two REST services written using JAX-RS.

+- *[Example 06](./example-06-json-with-jackson)*: Contains several examples showing how to use Jackson to serialize / deserialize JSON from our Java programs.